The Best New Launches from Parachute, Zappos, and More

 Zappos 20th Birthday Exclusive Collaborations: Turning 20 is a pretty big deal!
 And Zappos decided to celebrate by launching exclusive, limited-edition collaborations with some of the top shoe brands out there like Sam Edelman, TOMS, Birkenstock, and more.

-Nod by Tuft & Needle Queen Mattress: The bed-in-a-box craze is here to stay, with Tuft & Needle launching a brand new hybrid mattress.
-The Nod is an Amazon-exclusive and features an innovative foam that combines the benefits of latex and memory foam without the sinking and heat-retention.
+Nod Hybrid by Tuft & Needle Mattress: The bed-in-a-box craze is here to stay, with Tuft & Needle launching a brand new hybrid mattress.
+The Nod Hybrid is an Amazon-exclusive and features two inches of memory foam, an inch of adaptive foam, six inches of pocket oils, and a foam base that's supportive but not too firm.
 It’s a Goldilocks mattress for even the pickiest of sleepers.

 Cole Haan Grand Ambition Bootie: These premium leather booties feature a molded footbed for comfort and a lightweight EVA foam outsole for extra cushioning.
 The rubber outsole also provides extra traction.
 Choose from Black Leather, British Tan Leather, Stormcloud Leather, and Jaguar Print Haircalf.